[?] Subscribe To This Site

 The Circle and Fan stamps are part of the Michael Strong Cloisonne Collection.

-Unmounted Rubber - More recently, rubber stamps have become available in unmounted sheet rubber which needs to be trimmed first to the basic shape of the stamp image, and then mounted in one of several ways to clear acrylic blocks.
+- More recently, rubber stamps have become available in unmounted sheet rubber which needs to be trimmed first to the basic shape of the stamp image, and then mounted in one of several ways to clear acrylic blocks.
 There are about the size of 1/2 sheet of notebook paper or 5 & 1/2 by 8 inches.
 Normally all of the images on the sheet are in the same family of images.

-Easy Mount Cloisenne Egg on Acrylic
+Easy Mount Cloisonne Egg Rubber Stamp on Acrylic Block

 Below is another type of acrylic block with grid lines marked on it.
 If you were doing lettering and placing individual letters on this block, the white grid lines would be very useful in aligning the letters in a straight line.

-Click here to go to a photo tutorial on how to
+Click here to go to a photo tutorial on

-Easy Mount Stamps - These stamps are some what a mixture between the wood mounted and the unmounted.
+- These stamps are some what a mixture between the wood mounted and the unmounted.
 While, they are not mounted on wood, they do have the foam cushion and a vinyl sheet on the outside of the cushion that adheres to an acrylic block, just like any vinyl cling.
 They remain sticky until they get a little dirty, in which case you just rinse them in clear water and they are ready to "cling" again.
 When cleaning the image portion of the stamp, leave it adhered to the acrylic block so as not to damage any of the vinyl.

 Here are some examples of Easy Mount Stamps - these 2 Cloisonne Stamps are from Micheal Strong.

-Easy Mount Michael Strong Closienne
+Rubber Stamp with Easy Mount from Michael Strong Closienne Collection

-Clear Acrylic Stamps - Are available that adhere directly to the clear acrylic blocks with static cling properties.
+- Are available that adhere directly to the clear acrylic blocks with static cling properties.
 No mess or time consuming cutting and gluing process to get them ready to use.
 They are ready right from the package.

-Technique Tuesday Unmounted Font
+Technique Tuesday Unmounted Font Acrylic Stamps

 And getting an accurate placement on the paper is even easier than with the Unmounted Rubber since you can actually see right through the stamp itself.